yimingzenmedi/homepage/README.md

 ------------------------------------------

 ## How to release and try
 This is writen in ASP.NET 4.0.
-Download the package and open it with visual studio.
-Then you can release it using visual studio.
+Download the package and open it with **visual studio**.
+Then you can *release it using visual studio*.

 *Before you use it, there are some works to do*.